Are you a recruiter?

 Ipswich is located close to the A14 and A12 roads, and is also on the Great Eastern main line from London to Norwich, the East Suffolk line to Lowestoft, as well as the Felixstowe branch line.
 It is an hour from Stansted Airport, and bus services are operated by Ipswich Buses, First Norfolk & Suffolk and several smaller companies.

 State-funded secondary schools include comprehensive schools and academies, alongside several independent schools including Royal Hospital School, Ipswich School, Ipswich High School and St Joseph’s College.
 There is also a sixth form college called One, as well as further education college, Suffolk New College.
 In addition, Ipswich is the location of the University of Suffolk, Suffolk’s first higher education institution, which was awarded university status in 2016.

-Ipswich’s average property prices stand at around £267,442, which is a fall of 0.54 per cent in the last year.
-In terms of property types, flats sold for an average of £150,479 and terraced houses sold for £196,347.
-A popular place for commuters to live, given its fantastic rail links to the capital, former residents include Alf Ramsay and Bobby Robson, who were both successful managers of Ipswich Town Football Club (or the ‘tractor boys’ as they are affectionately known).
+Ipswich’s average property prices stand at around £242,632, which is a fall in recent months.
+In terms of property types, flats sell for an average of £137,715 and terraced houses sell for £177,932.
+A popular place for commuters to live, given its fantastic rail links to the capital, former residents include Alf Ramsay and Bobby Robson, who were both successful managers of Ipswich Town Football Club (affectionately known as the ‘tractor boys’).